SpektraSystems/Azure-SQL-Database-Security-Demo/README.md

 ## Exercise 0: Introduction to Azure Portal

-This lab will take you through Azure login and portal experience and the pre-requisite environment.
+This exercise will take you through Azure login and portal experience and the pre-requisite environment.

    * [Task 1: Sign Up for Pre-configured Environment](#exercise-01-sign-up-for-pre-configured-environment)
    * [Task 2: Log into your Azure Portal and Verify access to the Subscription](#exercise-02-log-into-your-azure-portal-and-verify-access-to-the-subscription)